ReapershadowX/Website/README.md

-# Thank you for watching video.
-You can easily download website and use it.
+Thank you to all the sources that helped me build this website.

 ### Source: startbootstrap.com